EstenGrove/RegEx-Snippets/README.md

 - \s — Matches any whitespace character(space, tab, new line, and similar)
 - \S — Any non-whitespace character

+#### Flags

+- There are five optional flags.
+They can be used separately or together and are placed after the closing slash.
+Example: /[A-Z]/g I’ll only be introducing 2 here.
+- g — Global search
+- i — case insensitive search

 #### Groups and Ranges

 - .: Any character except newline (\n)